Norwegian Elkhound dog breed

 With a life expectancy of 12 to 15 years, the Norwegian Elkhound is a long-lived breed — a serious commitment.
 The Norwegian Elkhound is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for hound dogs breeds like the Norwegian Elkhound include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Norwegian Elkhound can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Norwegian Elkhound's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?

-The Norwegian Elkhound is one of the most approachable breeds for first-time owners who can provide an active lifestyle with plenty of outdoor time.
+The Norwegian Elkhound is best suited to experienced dog owners who can provide an active lifestyle with plenty of outdoor time.
 Compact living spaces are no problem for this breed.

 The Norwegian Elkhound handles alone time well and is less likely to develop separation anxiety.
 This breed prefers warmer climates and should be protected from extreme cold.
 The Norwegian Elkhound handles warm weather reasonably well with standard precautions.